SsibtainAli/muons-betatron-oscillations/README.md

 ## Applications
 These simulations are part of the study of betatron oscillations, which are crucial for understanding:
 - The dynamics of stored muons in weak focusing fields.
-- The design and analysis of storage rings for high-energy particle experiments like g-2.
+- The design and analysis of storage rings for high-energy particle experiments like the Muon g-2/EDM experiment at J-PARC.

 ---